mlooise/aeg-inverter-monitor/README.md

 # aeg-inverter-monitor
 Node-red Monitor tools for AEG AS-IR01 inverter.
-Sends info to public pvoutput site.
+Sends info to public pvoutput site (https://pvoutput.org).
 Set API key and systemid in the flow (set payload headers).
 See pvoutput.org for an account.

 https://nodered.org/